-- Lookup Table: The lookup table provides the detailed information about the attributes.
-For example, the lookup table for the Quarter attribute would include a list of all of the quarters available in the data warehouse.
+- Lookup Table: The lookup table provides detailed information about the attributes.
+For example, the lookup table for the Quarter attribute would include a list of all the quarters available in the data warehouse.

 - In designing data models for data warehouses/data marts, the most commonly used schema types are Star Schema and Snowflake Schema.

-- Star Schema: In the star schema design, a single object (the fact table) sits in the middle and is radially connected to other surrounding objects (dimension lookup tables) as a star.
+- Star Schema: In the star schema design, a single object (the fact table) sits in the middle and is radially connected to other objects (dimension lookup tables) as a star.
 A star schema can be simple or complex.
 A simple star consists of one fact table; a sophisticated star can have more than one fact table.

 - Snowflake Schema: The snowflake schema is an extension of the star schema, where each point of the star explodes into more points.
 The main advantage of the snowflake schema is the improvement in query performance due to minimized disk storage requirements and joining smaller lookup tables.
 The main disadvantage of the snowflake schema is the additional maintenance efforts needed due to the increasing number of lookup tables.

 - The relational data model is entirely based on the predicate logic and set theory of mathematics.